samlee0326/samlee0326/README.md

 # 👋 Hi, I'm [Your Name]!

-I'm a **beginner data engineer** passionate about building data pipelines, working with large datasets, and turning raw data into valuable insights.
+I'm an aspiring data engineer with a passion for building data pipelines, working with large datasets, and transforming raw data into meaningful insights.
-I'm currently learning and growing through hands-on projects and exploring modern data tools.
+I'm actively learning through hands-on projects and exploring modern data technologies.

 ## 🔧 Tech Stack & Tools